oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/transaction/index.md

 const signedTransaction = signTransaction(privateKey, transaction)
 ```

 In this example, the developer imports the `signTransaction` function from the `sign-verify` module.
 They then provide a private key and a transaction object, and use the `signTransaction` function to sign the transaction.
-The resulting signed transaction can then be sent to the Alephium network.
+The resulting signed transaction can then be sent to the Oxygenium network.
 ## Questions:
  1. What is the purpose of the `oxygenium-web3` project?
 - As a code documentation expert, I do not have enough information to answer this question.
 It is not provided in the given code snippet.